Accuracy is a range, not an exact number. Ginger Vieira explains the variables that apply to all FDA-approved glucose meters.

 Capillary blood vs. venous blood

-The glucose in your capillaries (which are in your fingertips) is not identical to the blood in your veins.
+The blood in your capillaries (which are in your fingertips) is not identical to the blood in your veins.
 While they are very close according to research, they are rarely the same.

 When compared to a blood draw in a lab, where the blood is always taken from a vein in your arm or hand, at a controlled temperature, in an extremely sanitary and enclosed tube, and then assessed in a very controlled lab, it’s actually not surprising that at-home glucose meters aren’t able to produce an exact measurement.